Dissertations

 Plagiarism

-All dissertations submitted for evaluation are subjected to plagiarism detection.
+All theses completed at WU (bachelor’s and master’s theses, dissertations) that are submitted for evaluation are routinely subjected to plagiarism detection.

 A work is considered to be plagiarized if it incorporates texts, contents, or ideas produced by someone else and passes them off as the author’s own.
 This is the case especially when another person’s intellectual property is incorporated into a work without marking the elements in question as quotations and referencing the original sources and authors.
 In particular, plagiarism includes: